Battle of Manila (1574)

-The Battle of Manila (1574) (Batalla de Manila en el 1574; Filipino: Labanan sa Maynila ng 1574) was a battle in the Manila area mainly in the location of what is now Parañaque, between Chinese and Japanese pirates, led by Limahong, and the Spanish colonial forces and their native allies.
-The battle occurred on November 29, 1574, when Limahong's fleet landed in the town of Parañaque and from there, began to assault the fortifications of Intramuros.
-Initially, the inhabitants were disorganized, and Limahong's forces routed them.
+The Battle of Manila (1574) (Batalla de Manila de 1574; Filipino: Labanan sa Maynila ng 1574) was a battle between Chinese and Japanese pirates led by Limahong and Spanish colonial forces with their native allies that took place on 29 November 1574 near Manila, mainly in the location of what is now Parañaque, in the Philippines.
+It marked the first time the Spanish directly clashed with the Japanese, the latter of whom had occasionally tried to colonize the Philippines and claim sovereignty.

+Limahong's fleet landed at Parañaque and from there began to assault the fortifications of Intramuros.
+Initially, the inhabitants were disorganized and Limahong's forces gained the advantage.
 Furthermore, the Chinese killed the maestre de campo of the Spanish, Martin de Goiti.
 This caused them to delay their assault on Manila as Martin de Goiti's house was an obstacle in their march.

-Limahong's forces laid siege to Manila until a force led by Juan de Salcedo of fifty Spanish musketeers broke the siege.
+Limahong's forces laid siege to Manila, being by their fortifications and defenders under Governor Guido de Lavezaris and later reinforced by fifty Spanish arquebusiers led by Juan de Salcedo.

 Having been defeated at Manila, Limahong retreated and abandoned his plans to invade Manila and instead settled in Pangasinan.
-A year later, forces again led by Salcedo defeated Limahong.
-This led to the Viceroy of Fukien to travel to the Philippines for the initial purpose of securing the release of Limahong, but ultimately establishing diplomatic relations between China and the Spanish Philippines.
+The following year, a Hispanic fleet led by Salcedo pursued Limahong, who escaped with part of his own.
+This led the Viceroy of Fukien to travel to the Philippines for the return of Limahong to China, but ultimately established diplomatic relations between China and the Spanish Philippines.